-Assessment: 3 quizzes 40%, final exam 35%, assignments (including WeBWorK) 20%, inclass canvas questions 5%
+Assessment: Three quizzes 40%, final exam 40%, labs 7%, WeBWorK assignments (every 1-2 weeks) 8%, in-class iClicker questions 5%.

-To pass the course it is normally necessary to obtain 50% based on the quizzes and final examinations, i.e., 37.5 or more out of the maximum of 75 points.
+To pass the course it is normally necessary to obtain 50% based on the quizzes and final examinations, i.e., 40 or more out of the maximum of 80 percentage points.
 Otherwise the exam grade is normally reported.
 If the 50% exam threshold is satisfied, the grade reported is weighted based on all assessment components above.

 Policy regarding missing the final exam: Students who miss the final exam must report to their Faculty advising office within 72 hours of the missed exam, and must supply supporting documentation.
 Only your Faculty Advising office can grant deferred standing in a course.
 You must also notify your instructor prior to (if possible) or immediately after the missed exam.
 Your instructor will let you know when you are expected to write your deferred exam.
 Deferred exams will ONLY be provided to students who have applied for and received deferred standing from their Faculty.
-Please note that if you are granted deferred standing for the STAT 305 final exam in term 1, you will be expected to write your deferred exam with the term 2 sitting of the course in April.
-In such a case, make sure that you download the class notes from Canvas immediately, because you will not have access to them after December 31st.
+Please note that if you are granted deferred standing for the STAT 305 final exam in term 2, you will be expected to write your deferred exam with the term 2 sitting of the course in December.
+In such a case, make sure that you download the class notes from Canvas immediately, because you will not have access to them after April 30.

-Quizzes: Quizzes will be HELD IN THE 4:00 - 5:00 pm CLASSES on the following dates: TBA.
-They will start at the beginning of class, so please make sure you are on time.
+Quizzes: Quizzes will be held in the 4:00 - 5:00 pm classes (no alternate times those days or other days) on the following dates: Feb.
+13, Mar.
+6, and Mar.
+22. They will start at the beginning of class, so please make sure you are on time.
 Quizzes will be based on all course materials, including graded assignments, other ungraded problems assigned from time to time, lectures, and activities held in lectures.